namuol/react-seamstress/OTHER_IDEAS.md

   },

   ':optionCount > 1': {
-    // ... styles for a dropdown with a single element }
+    // ... styles for a dropdown with many elements
+  }
 }} />
 ```